nasa/cumulus-orca/README.md

 ## ORCA Static Documentation

+Nake sure you are using the following node.js versions to view the documentation.
+- npm 6.14.10
+- node 12.15.0

 ORCA documentation can be read locally by performing the following:
 ```
 cd website
+npm install
 npm run start
 ```